Rytisgit/BlockChain/README.md

 # BlockChain
-blokchain based on hashing from hashing repository
+Blokchain based on hashing from hashing repository

 ## Implementation